Certain Siegel Cusp Forms with Level are Determined by their Fundamental Fourier Coefficients: Introduction

 \subsection{Structure of the Paper}

 The outline of the paper is as follows.
 In Section \ref{Notation}, we explain and write down the basic notation and prerequisites needed to understand the proofs and results.
 In Section \ref{Main results}, we state the main theorems to be proven.
-In Section \ref{Theorem 3.3 proof}, we prove Theorem \ref{3.3}, whose statement is essential for the passage to a desirable elliptic cusp form in both proofs of Theorems \ref{3.1} and \ref{3.2}.
+In Section \ref{Theorem 3.3 proof}, we prove Theorem \ref{3.3}, whose statement is essential for the nonvanishing of a twist of the Eichler--Zagier map.
 The proof combines calculations of B\"ocherer and Das \cite{BD} and Anamby \cite{anamby}.
 Several propositions and lemmas are then collected in Section \ref{props and lemmas}.
-These intermediary results are necessary for the proof of Theorem \ref{3.2} in Section \ref{proof of thm 3.2}.
+These intermediary results, form the bridge between the Fourier--Jacobi coefficients and the elliptic setting in the proof of Theorem \ref{3.1}.
 It is here that we prove the injectivity of a twist of the Eichler--Zagier map.
-Finally, we prove Theorems \ref{3.2} and \ref{3.3} in Sections \ref{proof of thm 3.2} and \ref{proof of thm 3.1}, respectively.
+Finally, we conclude with the proofs of Theorems \ref{3.1} and \ref{3.2} in Section \ref{proof of thm 3.1}.